 An estate tax is a transfer tax imposed by the government on all assets passed down to heirs after an individual’s death.
 The estate tax is based on the value of all assets at the time of death, including real estate, stocks and bonds, jewelry, cash, and other valuable items.
 Estate taxes are usually charged as a percentage of the total value of an estate and can range anywhere from 0% to as much as 55%.

 The federal government levies the estate tax, but some states also have rules and regulations.
 Individuals need to understand how their state’s laws affect the amount of taxes that must be paid on inherited estates.
 Knowing how much estate tax is due can help individuals plan for the future and ensure that their heirs receive the assets they were intended to have.

 The IRS provides several tools and resources to help estate owners figure out exactly how much estate tax they are responsible for paying.
-In addition, estate owners should consult an attorney or accountant to better understand their state’s estate tax laws.
+In addition, estate owners should consult an attorney or accountant to understand their state’s estate tax laws better.
 They may also want to consider investing in life insurance policies to help cover some or all of the estate taxes due upon death.

 How Does an Estate Tax Work?

 When an estate is subject to taxation, the executor of the estate’s will or administrator must file a tax return with the state’s taxing authority.
 The value of all assets owned by the deceased person at the time of death is calculated, and any deductions are considered before calculating any taxes due.
 Estate taxes are typically progressive, meaning the higher the estate’s value, the higher the rate of taxation.

 The executor or administrator is responsible for paying all taxes due on behalf of the deceased person’s estate.
 Depending on state law, estate taxes may be paid before or after certain distributions to heirs are made.
 It’s important to note that some states offer exemptions to lessen the tax burden on certain estates.